mate-academy/jv-work-with-file/README.md

 Input file has `.csv` format.
 CSV is a simple file format used to store tabular data.
 This type of files is very popular to storing information.
 So we will start working with it.
 CSV stands for "comma-separated values".
-Its data fields are most often separated, or delimited, by a comma.
+Its data fields are most often separated, or delimited by a comma.

 For example, let's say you had a spreadsheet containing the following data: